MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Create Classification Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we will train a Machine Learning supervized model with
+In this section, we train a Machine Learning supervized model with our
-our data.
+data.
 In our example, we are confronted to a classification problem.

 .. code:: ipython3